Mike has been an online writer for over eight years. His articles often focus on home repair and home maintenance.

 Check Your Aerator

-The aerator is the little screen at the end of the spout where that water comes out.
+The aerator is the little screen at the end of the spout where water comes out.
 Its function is to catch debris, and it does its job well.
 In fact, sediment or debris can build up there, and eventually, cause enough blockage to affect the water flow.
 This is a very easy fix.
 Just unscrew the end piece of the spout where the screen is and clean it out.
 If this is the issue, the pressure should return to normal when you put it back on.

 What to Do When the Blockage Isn't at the Aerator Screen